Spot rust repair and touch-up

 Yes.
 Some jobs make sense as spot repair and touch-up.
 Others need more complete stripping, prep, primer, and top coat.

-Send one full photo, a couple close-ups of the worst rust, your ZIP code, and a note about whether you want touch-up or a more complete repaint.
+Send one full photo, a couple close-ups of the worst rust, your phone number, your ZIP code, and a note about whether you want touch-up or a more complete repaint.

 Free Estimate